hopetrimmer/hopetrimmer.github.io/README.md

 # hopetrimmer.github.io
-This is for my Data Journalism class.
 My name is Hope Trimmer, and I'm a sophomore at Lehigh University studying journalism.
+I made this account for my Data Journalsim class.